Title of Parent policy

 - taking a leadership role in developing the school or department’s strategic and operational planning and managing the school/department to achieve its strategic direction and goals;

-- providing clear direction to staff and supervisors on expected deliverables and annual indicators for the unit, including communicating the applicable Faculty-specific academic performance standards;
+- providing clear direction to staff and nominated performance supervisors on expected deliverables and annual indicators for the unit, including communicating the applicable Faculty-specific academic performance standards;

-- monitoring and evaluating the school/department’s teaching, research and community engagement activities in relation to comparable schools/departments both within and outside the University;
+- monitoring and evaluating the school/department’s teaching, research and community engagement activities in relation to comparable schools/ departments both within and outside the University; and

 HR Business Partner

-- providing supervisors, heads of unit and deans with reports on PDO participation, on request;
+- providing supervisors, heads of unit and deans with reports on myPlan participation (on request);

 Workforce Policy and Performance